 I chose cayenne to provide a punch of heat to warm us up on these cold fall days and also because it has been show to have anti-fungal properties, which means it can help kick candida to the curb!
 The second spice I chose was one of my all time favourites, turmeric!
 This spice is a great anti-inflammatory and it’s active component, curcumin has been shown to be an effective analgesic (pain reliever!) and much safer than NSAIDs like Advil and Tylenol.
 In addition to these wicked health benefits it is also showing promise as a potent anti-fungal, making it an awesome addition to a Candida treatment plan.

-Now, even though the focus of this drink is to help rebalance the digestive system and body from a candida overgrowth, that doesn’t mean that those of us who aren’t actively fighting this imbalance can’t enjoy it, as all of these ingredients have powerful properties that can benefit anyone!
+Now, even though the focus of this drink is to help rebalance the digestive system and body from a candida overgrowth, that doesn’t mean that those of you who aren’t actively fighting this imbalance can’t enjoy it, as all of these ingredients have powerful properties that can benefit anyone!

 - 2.5 tbsp. raw cacao